Jerónimo de Cevallos

 Jerónimo de Cevallos (1560 - 22 July 1641) was a Spanish jurist.
 He was the subject of El Greco's Portrait of Jerónimo de Cevallos in 1613.

 Life

 Born in Escalona, Toledo, he studied at the University of Valladolid and the University of Salamanca.
-He worked as a lawyer in Toledo and in his birthplace.
+He served as a lawyer in both Toledo and his hometown.
 He married in Toledo, where he also later died.

 He published five books, including Speculum practicarum et variarum quaestionum opinionum communium contra communes (1599).
 According to several sources he was a friend and protector of Jorge Manuel, El Greco's son.